 About this Document

-The purpose of this document is to ensure appropriate protection of Liaison’s networks, computers, servers, and the information transmitted over both local and external networks by providing rules and instructions set forth in policies, standards, guidelines, and procedures.
+Liaison's Information Systems Use Policy ensures appropriate protection of Liaison’s networks, computers, servers, and the information transmitted over both local and external networks by providing rules and instructions set forth in policies, standards, guidelines, and procedures.
 Liaison’s Ethics and Acceptable Use policy outlines the appropriate use of information systems at Liaison.
 These systems provide users with access to information system resources and communications networks, all within an environment of openness, trust, and integrity.
 Liaison is committed to protecting itself and its staff from unethical, illegal, or damaging actions performed by individuals using these systems.

 Ethics and Acceptable Use